arashmok/sparrow/README.md

 2. User clicks "Generate" → Content script extracts text from the active webpage
 3. Text is sent to the background script → API call is made to the selected AI provider
 4. AI returns summarized text → Displayed in the popup UI
-5. User can copy or save the summary for later use
+5. User can click "Chat" to discuss the summary in the side panel

+### Security & Privacy

+- API keys are stored securely using simple encryption
+- No user data is stored externally
+- Local AI options (LM Studio and Ollama) allow for completely offline use
+- Only necessary webpage content is extracted and processed

 ## Contributing